 Quasi-experimental evaluation of early childhood home visiting; data linkage; intergenerational effects of psychological trauma; epigenetics (DNA methylation)

 Assistant Professor, UC Department of Pediatrics

-Biostatistics, Child Abuse Prevention
+Biostatistics and Epidemiology, Child Abuse Prevention